Skip to main content

 Academic Connections

-This program is open to all, and might especially appeal to students in Engineering and Environmental Science, Global Health, Environmental Science, or Public Policy, as well for students who want to use their education for a humanitarian course.
+This program is open to all, and might especially appeal to students in Environmental Sustainability and Environmental Science and Engineering, Global Health, Sciences, Public Policy, pre-med (medical sciences), as well for students who want to use their education for global societal challenges in a humanitarian context.

 Student Reflections from 2022